 Mirror Trader analysis trading strategies of uses in its community and breaks it down so other traders can evaluate which strategies they would like to follow via the interface.

 Sophisticated filtering allows traders to see in high- and low-level detail all information about the strategies of other traders.
-Filters include weighted scores, maximum drawdowns, and number of trades.
+Filters include weighted scores, maximum drawdowns, and a number of trades.
 Traders can then choose to automate, semi-automated or manually copy these traders.

 Pepperstone charges no fees from their end however Mirror Trader may charge fees from their side.

-This is a copy trading service built into the MetaTrader trading platform.
+This is a copy trading service built in to the MetaTrader trading platform.
 MetaTrader has a phenomenally large marketplace with thousands of free and paid signals.
 MetaTrader signals sort these signal providers to help you find the signal that suits your needs.
 Sorting options include trading results, growth and equity charts.
 You can then choose the signal you desire so you can execute real-time copying of your desired traders.

 Pepperstone does not charge fees to use MetaTrader Signals however MetaTrader may charge fees to use their service.

 DupliTrade allows you to access a strategy marketplace where you can automate your trading.
 The product taps into the expertise of traders who own proprietary signals.
 These features allow you to grow your trading knowledge and develop a better understanding of the techniques of professional traders.

 To use DupliTrade you will need to have a minimum $AUD5000 deposit in your account and to be using MetaTrader 4 (not 5).
 Your spreads will receive a 1.8 pip markup when you trade.
 Duplicate trade is available for both Standard and Razor accounts.